modelica/Reference-FMUs/examples/synchronous_control_me.md

 # Synchronous Clock Example Scenario

+***NOTE: The orchestration code shown [here](synchronous_control_me.c) is not an official FMI recommendation regarding how these FMUs should be orchestrated.
+It represents one possible way, for the purposes of testing the FMU and highlighting how the different clocks are used.***

 This example consists of a [Controller](../Controller), a [Plant](../Plant), and a [Supervisor](../Supervisor) FMU.
 It uses model exchange in FMI3.0.
 The Controller fmu declares an input periodic clock,